 When a person is diagnosed with Parkinson’s, it impacts family members in addition to the person diagnosed.
 Understanding what to expect as the disease progresses is key to being prepared for the changes in the future and also to make life the very best it can be every day.

 Throughout the next couple of months, we will be posting blogs about what to expect in each stage of Parkinson’s disease.
 The blogs will include information about what family care providers can do to best help a senior with Parkinson’s, and how Hearts at Home In-Home Care, a leading provider of Parkinson’s and Alzheimer’s care in Kansas City and nearby areas, can help.
-Read part two of our series.
+Read part two and part three of our series.